byrokrat/accounting/README.md

 > NOTE!
 This package is under development and the API subject to change.

-Classes for working with bookkeeping data according to Swedish standards.
+Analysis and generation of bookkeeping data according to Swedish standards.

 Installation
 ------------